travigd/documentation/server/3.0.2/cluster-without-manager-nodes.md

 ### Gossip Seeds

-A cluster can be set up by specifying at least one address for the internal http port of another node on the cluster, these are used as gossip seeds that are used when the node first comes up and needs to begin gossiping.
+A cluster can be set up by specifying at least one address for the internal http port of another node on the cluster, these are used as gossip seeds that are used when the node first comes up and needst to begin gossiping.
 Any node can be a seed, however by giving each node the other nodes in the cluster you ensure that there will always be another node to gossip with if a quorum can be built.

 Using gossip seeds as a discovery method involves using the parameter `--discover-via-dns=false` and specifying a comma separated list of gossip seeds with the `--gossip-seed` parameter.